Surebeans Guide

 Viewing account records

-Click an account name to navigate to Records filtered to that account.
-The cumulative balance column becomes visible.
+Select an account and click the View records button, or double-click the row (long-press on touch), to open Records filtered to that account.
+The cumulative balance column becomes visible there.

 Account balances

 Balances are computed from all records in the journal.
-They update in real time as you add or edit them.
+They update in real time as you add or edit records.

 Reflect